antmicro/rdfm/documentation/source/rdfm_manager.md

 options:
-  -h, --help            show this help message and exit -url URL              URL to the RDFM Management Server (default: http://127.0.0.1:5000/) -cert CERT            path to the server CA certificate used for establishing an HTTPS connection (default: ./certs/CA.crt)
+  -h, --help            show this help message and exit --url URL             URL to the RDFM Management Server (default: http://127.0.0.1:5000/) --cert CERT           path to the server CA certificate used for establishing an HTTPS connection (default: ./certs/CA.crt)

 available commands:
   {devices,packages,groups}